What is the mission of the Oval Learn to Skate Program?

 When can my child start hockey?

-Kids can start hockey after completing the Learn to Skate levels Beginner Basic Levels 1 and 2, or be able to execute elements from these levels.
+Kids can start hockey after completing the Learn to Skate levels Beginner Basic Levels 1 and 2, Hockey 1 and 2 or be able to execute elements from these levels.
 Refer to the curriculum for skate level details.
 Once you have passed you can move into our Hockey Program headed up by our Hockey Program Manager, Jae Worthen.

-We also provide Intermediate and Advanced hockey classes to enhance the hockey skills needed to advance quickly, and a Power Hockey course – a 4-week clinic in the fall for kids getting back into the season.
+We also provide Intermediate and Advanced hockey classes to enhance the hockey skills needed to advance quickly.

 What if my child doesn’t enjoy skating?
 Can I get a refund?